-When the COVID-19 pandemic began, with its stay-at-home orders and social distancing norms, nearly all of the remaining states issued emergency authorizations that allowed remote online notarization on a temporary basis.
-(And some states with existing laws issued temporary orders expanding or clarifying those laws.)
-These temporary measures had expiration dates, though many were extended (several times), a few even into 2022.
-Some states used the pandemic as impetus to enact permanent legislation when the temperature measures expired.
+When the COVID-19 pandemic began, with its stay-at-home orders and social distancing norms, nearly all of the states without existing RON laws issued emergency authorizations that allowed remote online notarization on a temporary basis.
+These temporary measures had expiration dates, though many were extended (several times), a few even into 2023.
+Many of these states then enacted permanent legislation when the temperature measures expired.
 If so, the state has been added to the list above.

-Because estate planning documents can involve real concerns about fraud, undue influence, and mental capacity, many states' remote online notarization statutes and emergency orders either explicitly exclude wills and trusts from documents that can be notarized remotely, or impose more exacting requirements.
-But a handful of states have enacted permanent laws allowing electronic wills, and many more seem poised to follow suit in the near future.
+Because estate planning documents trigger heightened concerns about fraud, undue influence, and mental capacity, some states' remote online notarization statutes either explicitly exclude wills and trusts from documents that can be notarized remotely, or impose more exacting requirements for these documents.
+But several states have enacted permanent laws allowing electronic wills, and many more seem poised to follow suit in the near future.
 (To check your state, see What Is an Electronic Will?)
-Again, the pandemic has acted as a catalyst for state legislatures to act.
+Again, in this area the pandemic has acted as a catalyst for state legislatures to act.